r4h01/NodeJSPostgreSQL/README.md

 # Nodemon
 Nodemon allows to automatically restart our node server whenever you update application
-> nom install nodemon --save-dev
+> npm install nodemon --save-dev

 -dev is because we will use It in a developement mode.\
 You need to add in the package-json file and ad a new key call "dev":"nodemon" in the script part: